TechnionComputationalMRILab/ImageUntangler/README.md

 * You can't close a tab you're currently on
 * MPR window has no title and icon
 * There should be a way to turn off "add ____ points" and return to the level/window scrolling

+  (this seems to work in Windows but not in Ubuntu)

 * Confirmation when closing a tab would probably be useful?
 * Having similar window/level sliders on the MPR window for the sake of similarity might be nice